Braid station: Station information

-Station layout

 Entrances

 Braid is served by a single entrance located at the south end of the station.
 Vehicular access to the entrance is available via an access road connected to Rousseau Street.

 Transit connections

 This station is a major transfer point for TransLink bus routes serving the northeast sector of the Metro Vancouver; these buses serve Coquitlam, Port Coquitlam and New Westminster.
 There is a convenience store located at the ground level.
 The SkyTrain station is located geographically within fare zone 2.
 However, as of October 5, 2015, no additional fare is required in switching from bus to SkyTrain and vice versa.